AriFordsham/GHCWiki/linear-types/implementation.md

 To prevent this, we guard this reduction with the condition that the multiplicity component of the coercion is a reflexivity coercion.

-I (aspiwack) believe we are only checking whether the coercion is syntactically a reflexivity coercion.
-This is probably over conservative as coercions are not necessarily fully simplified.
-We probably need a finer grained test, otherwise this will cause performance regressions.

 #### CPR worker/wrapper split

 ##### Case multiplicity